SW999/an-slider/README.md

 > - [x] Add `AutoPlay`
 > - [ ] Fix for Firefox and Safari (`scrollsnapchanging` event not fired)
 > - [ ] Fix dragging issue for vertical variant on desktop
-> - [ ] Add `MutationObserver` to stop autoplay when slider gallery is not on the viewport
+> - [ ] Add `MutationObserver` to stop autoplay when sliding gallery is not on the viewport
 > - [ ] Add set of default slide sizes and support for custom size
 > - [ ] Add variant with previews (horizontal and vertical)